Skip to content

 Educational Psychology Service

-The Educational Psychology Service (EPS) focuses primarily on the learning, social and emotional development of children and young people aged 0-25 years, within their educational setting.
+The Educational Psychology Service (EPS) focuses primarily on the learning, social and emotional development of children and young people aged 0-25 years.
+This is within their educational setting.
 They may provide advice, make referrals to other services or provide some one-to-one support.
-EPS is accessed via referral by your child's school.
+Access to EPS is via referral by your child's school.
 Speak to your child's SENCo (Special Educational Needs Co-ordinator) if you think this is the best option for them:

 Children and Adolescent Mental Health Service (CAMHS)

 CAMHS provide specialist NHS services and support to children and young people up to the age of 18, and their families and carers who are experiencing difficulties with their emotional, psychological and mental health.
-They have teams of staff across Sussex and in the community who can help you and your family to get the support that you need:
+They have teams of staff across Sussex and in the community.
+They can help you and your family to get the support that you need.

 Health in Mind